dfeneyrou/palanteer/INSTALL.md

 cd palanteer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-## Build all components
+## Build and install all components

-Requires CMake, gcc/MSVC, Python 3.7+ with pysetuptools.
+Requires CMake, gcc/MSVC, Python 3.7+ with pysetuptools and wheel.

 ### On Linux